 This article describes how to create an entity list from open-ended text data:

-and sentiment scores calculated from an open-end text variable:
+and sentiment scores calculated from an open-ended text variable:

-And crosstab them to see sentiment scores by saved categories from an entity list:
+And crosstab them to see sentiment scores by saved categories from an entity list, for example:

 Requirements

-You will need at least two Text variables in order to perform automatic coding.
-Text variables are represented by a small a next to the variable and can be found in the Data Set tree:
+You will need at least two Text variables to perform automatic categorization.
+Text variables are represented by a capital A next to the variable and can be found in the Data Sources tree:

-One text variable should be suitable for creating any entity list and another text variable to calculate sentiment.
+One text variable should be suitable for creating an entity list, and another text variable should be used to calculate sentiment.

 Method

-- Go to Anything > Advanced Analysis > Text Analysis > Automatic Categorization > Entity Extraction.
+- Right-click in the Report tree, and select Advanced Analysis > Text Analysis > Automatic Categorization > Entity Extraction.

-- From Inputs > SAVE VARIABLE(S), click Categories, and a new variable will be inserted into your Data Sets tree.
+- From Data > Save Variable(s), click Categories, and a new variable will be inserted into your Data Sources tree.

-- Select the text variable from the Data Sets tree.
+- Select the text variable from the Data Sources tree.

-- A new variable with a Numeric structure will appear in your Data Sets tree that represents the sentiment score.
+- A new variable with a Numeric structure will appear in your Data Sources tree that represents the sentiment score.

 - Create a crosstab by dragging the entity list categories variable from Step 1 above onto a Page.